| East-West Line disruption (Sep 2024) |

 The train involved in the incident was a first-generation Kawasaki Heavy Industries C151 train (Set 065/066).
 It was one of 66 trainsets manufactured between 1986 and 1989 for the North-South and East-West Lines, and had been in service for more than 35 years.

 Notably, set 065/066 was one of six C151 trains to be upgraded with PMSM traction motors back in 2017.
 This involved replacing the ageing traction motors and control electronics with modern equivalents that were more energy-efficient and easier to maintain.
-It is not known if these modification works would have contributed to the structural failure of the axle box.
+It is not known if these modifications would have contributed to the structural failure of the axle box.

 What is an axle box?